Stephen D. Solomon, Editor

 Andy Putterman is a Politics major with a double minor in Economics and Business Studies.
-He competes on NYU’s nationally ranked Mock Trial team and serves on the executive board of TorchPAC, an Israel advocacy group.
-He also volunteers on a congressional campaign in Connecticut.
+He recently studied at NYU Washington D.C. and interned in the U.S. House of Representatives.
+He is also a member of an a cappella group on campus.
 Upon completing his undergraduate studies, Andy plans to attend law school and pursue a career in public service.
-Putterman works on the state Supreme Court database.
+Putterman works on the interactive map and state Supreme Court database.

 Brett Cohen, NYU ’21

 Brett Cohen is a sophomore at NYU majoring in Politics.
 He currently works as an intern for NY Congresswoman Carolyn Maloney, in addition to serving as a member of NYU’s nationally ranked Model UN Team and as a staff writer for the Undergraduate Law Review.
 In the future, Brett plans to attend graduate and law school and embark upon a career in domestic or foreign public service.